France - Social Security Insights | Workia

 Benefits

 Pension benefits are determined by the number of quarters of contributions (generally, 166-172 quarters are required for a full pension) and average yearly earnings, and can be claimed at 62 years of age.
+The 2023 pension reforms which aimed to raise the statutory retirement age have been suspended until 2028.
+The full pension is payable to those over the age of 67 regardless of contributions.

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.